Oscillograph/Crystal-Serpent-Engine/README.md

 # !
 WORK IN PROGRESS ! #
 # CRYSTAL SERPENT ENGINE #
-Crystal Serpent Engine v0.2.1 is aimed to be a game engine built on SDL.
+Crystal Serpent Engine is aimed to be a game engine based on SDL.

 The engine is designed to be used through a header file.
 The common way to use it looks like this:
 1. Include "./cse.h"